vectordotdev/vector/docs/README.md

 > Everything needed to configure Algolia search for vector.dev is in this repo; you should never make manual configuration changes through the Algolia dashboard.

+### Icons

+vector.dev uses two different icon sets for different purposes:

+1. [Ionicons] is used for corporate logos (Twitter, GitHub, etc.)
+2. [Heroicons] is used for everything else.
+In general the outline variants are preferred.

 ### Redirects

 Redirects for vector.dev are defined in three difference places (depending on the use):